yapenzhang/excalibuhr/docs/index.rst

 Documentation for *excalibuhr*
 ======================================

-*excalibuhr* is a Python package for data reduction of high-resolution spectroscopy of exoplanets and brown dwarfs.
+*excalibuhr* is a Python package for high-resolution spectroscopy data reduction of exoplanets and brown dwarfs.
 It has an end-to-end pipeline for VLT/CRIRES+.